Wertik/MobArenaExtension/README.md

 If in chat isolated arena, messages wont be sent to discord.

-### Other extensions
+## Other extensions

-`Commands`
+### Commands

 Send commands on different Arena events.
 Examples in [config.yml](https://github.com/Wertik/MobArenaExtension/blob/master/src/main/resources/config.yml)

-### Known Issues
+## Known Issues
-* MythicMobs allow using some non-living entity (armor stand) but MobArena only allow living entity.
-Which mean you can not use non-living entity mythic mob in MobArena `yet`
+* MythicMobs allows using some non-living entities (armor stand for ex.), which MobArena does not allow.
-* Adding new mob, rename or remove mob in MythicMobs wont get sync to MobArena, you should restart server
+* Adding, renaming or removing mobs in MythicMobs wont get synced into MobArena, you should restart the server.
-* Using similar mythic mob name is not compatible, like `Hero brine`, `hero-brine`, `Hero brines`
+* Using similar mythic mob name is not compatible, like `Hero brine`, `hero-brine`, `Hero brines`.
 * This is a bug from MythicMob itself, when mob A spawn a minion B --> B has parent that is A. This is intended behaviour, but when using skill `Summon` without radius or with radius = 0, A wont be B's parent.
-Always use summon radius higher than 0 if you plan to use that in MobArena
+Always use summon radius higher than 0 if you plan to use that in MobArena.

-3 first issues will need to wait for the next MobArena [major patch](https://github.com/garbagemule/MobArena/projects/5)

 ## Extension API